<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 • Foreign property.
 The house must be in the U.S. or its territories: Puerto Rico, Guam, Virgin Islands, American Samoa, and the Northern Mariana Islands.

 • Farmland without a primary residence.
-You have to live there full time.
+You must live there full-time.

 • Land to build on in the future.
 Construction has to start ASAP.

-• Investment property or a second home.
-The VA Loan was created to set military members up in a primary/permanent residence.
+• An investment property or a second house.
+The VA loan is designed to set military members up in a primary/permanent residence.

-VA Loans are a fantastic way for military members and veterans to buy a home.
-Just be sure to work with a seasoned real estate team that includes an agent and lender that has experience working with the VA Loan.
+VA Loans are a fantastic way for military members and veterans to buy property.
+Just be sure to work with a seasoned real estate team that includes an agent and lender with experience navigating the VA Loan.

-For further home buying and VA Home Loan information, MilitaryByOwner offers a series of free resources, including What to Know About Your Finances Before Buying a Home
+For further home buying and VA home loan information, MilitaryByOwner offers a series of free resources, including the below guide, What to Know About Your Finances Before Buying a Home.

 New Call-to-action